kapapri/optimal-transport-strategies/README.md

 Open issues:
 - Find a way to visualize the changes between gaussian distributions with different standard deviations
-- Format the movie to be more understandable

 Future additions:
-- Color-scale representation of the velocities/jumping rates
+- Assign to each particle a jumping rate and a color
+- Write the simulation as a fuction to apply JIT on it